It’s my club. How can I help?

 The Board – as elected at the AGM

-The club elects new Board members every year at the AGM.
+The club elects new Board members every year at the AGM in October.
 Consider running for a director role if you’re new.
 Consider other positions if you’re ambitious, e.g. President, VP, Treasurer, Secretary.

 New directors can benefit from experience with some of the things listed below if possible so if you can’t serve on the Board, consider volunteering on a committee.
 Every effort counts.

-A committee meets regularly.
-It wrote our Aircraft Operations manual, recommends currency requirements, creates the annual quiz, and has a general mandate to look at all flight safety-related issues.
+The Flight Safety Committee (FSC) meets regularly.
+The FSC has recently updated the Flight Operations Manual into a new Standard Operating Procedures (SOP) document, recommends currency requirements, creates the annual quiz, and has a general mandate to look at all flight safety-related issues.

 All our pilots know of their responsibility to ensure the aircraft are left tidy and clean after their flights.
 However, there is an additional need for periodic more thorough cleaning, particularly underneath the aircraft.
 This is usually done on hangar cleaning days.

-The committee interviews new applicants and makes recommendations to the Board.
-And looks after things like the application process, member list etc. The club could also use help in keeping member pictures up to date.
+The membership committee interviews new applicants and makes recommendations to the Board, and looks after things like the application process, member list etc. The club could also use help in keeping member pictures up to date.
 If you have the ability to handle pictures, and printing, please help.